scaljeri/eventhub-xxl/README.md

 Javascript Eventhub Library

 This is an Event Hub for event-based applications.
 It facilitates event-based communication between different parts of an application (Event driven system).
-It support AMD and runs as a node package service too!

 Event names should have the form